Please choose your login server to continue:

 Additionally, when board admins have to replace a board document with a newer version, it’s no longer a hassle to update directors.
 Admins can upload the new version directly to Aprio, and an automatic notification alerts all directors of the update.
 Version confusion ceases to exist.

-Board portals like Aprio provide a centralized forum for board members to collaborate in real time between board meetings.
+Board portals like Aprio provide a centralized forum for board members to collaborate in real time between board meetings as well as board portal apps to work from anywhere.
 With a board portal, older board materials are easily accessible and searchable in the Library.
 This is particularly useful for new directors during their onboarding, and is also convenient for any board member who wants to reference previous materials.

 Board portal software like Aprio allows directors to be confident that they are discussing confidential issues and reviewing documents in a secure online environment.
 Even if a director loses a device, the board’s app data can be cleared remotely to eliminate hacker risk.
 The director can then still easily access all their board meeting materials by logging into their board portal software on another device.